 - 3 ¾ cups confectioner's sugar, sifted

 - Pinch salt

-Stir one tablespoon of flour into the 1/2 cup of sprinkles to coat them.
+- Stir one tablespoon of flour into the 1/2 cup of sprinkles to coat them then set aside.
 Sift remaining flour and salt into large bowl.
 Add sugar and whisk until blended.

-Combine butter and water in a saucepan.
+- Combine butter and water in a saucepan.
 Bring to a boil and pour over the flour and sugar, whisking until blended.
 Add the soda, buttermilk, eggs, and vanilla, and whisk until blended and smooth.
-Gently stir in 1/2 cup of sprinkles.
+Gently stir in the coated 1/2 cup of sprinkles.

-Pour into greased and floured baking pans.
+- Pour batter into greased and floured baking pans.
 Bake for 20-25 minutes, checking cake after about 15.
 Cake is done when tester comes out clean but be careful not to overcook.

 - Remove pans from oven and allow to cool on a rack for 15 minutes, then turn layers onto parchment covered racks to cool completely.

 - Frost with Classic Buttercream Frosting or Cream Cheese Frosting.